 I think it's important to point out that the vast majority of the wedding vendors I've met in my time in this business are NOT particularly wealthy - in fact, far too many aren't even making a profit.
 We do this because we love the creative process of events and the special relationships we get to build with clients like you.
 I wish most of us - my team included - were earning more.

-But most of the money-focused entrepreneurs I know are building software firms, not wedding businesses.
+But most of the money-focused entrepreneurs I know are building software firms or real-estate empires, not wedding businesses.
 And anyone who gets into weddings for the money doesn't last.
 It simply takes too long to get started in this line of work.
 You have to love it.